 2.I had not laid eyes on arguably the best known painting in the Salisbury House permanent collection — Joseph Stella’s The Birth of Venus — until yesterday afternoon, as the massive, florid 1925 painting has been on an American tour since before I was working at the House.
 It was a delight to finally see this amazing work removed from her storage crate yesterday, and today to help get her restored to a spot on honor in the Great Hall, where the family who built the house originally displayed this important hyper-modern painting.
 Here’s a tease of what Venus looked like as we eased her back into her place; that’s me on the left on the scaffolding, doing my small part to make sure she was safe and secure, back at home, at last.

 3. I frequently write poems about creepy crawly things that you aren’t supposed to write poems about.
 My body of work includes sonnets to lampreys and to slime molds, doggerel about luminous squid, poignant paeans to microscopic volvox, and all sorts of other rhyming ickiness.
-While cleaning out the Facebook account as mentioned in the prior post, I found another Critter Poem that I’d forgotten about, so I’m glad to be able to copy it into my Poetic Bestiary.
+While cleaning out the Facebook account, I found another Critter Poem that I’d forgotten about, so I’m glad to be able to copy it into my Poetic Bestiary.
 Here ’tis, for your own amusement: “The Scallop.”

 Such a wonder, this bivalve, this mollusk: the scallop!